-Customers will at times ask why manufacturing facilities are shut down.
+Customers will, at times, ask why manufacturing facilities are shut down.
 Let's face it; we live in an "I want the product, and I want it NOW world," and no one wants to hear about a shutdown.
-The following blog will demonstrate what occurs during a shutdown and the main reason for a shutdown which is ultimately “YOU,” the customer.
+The following #IronStrong blog covers what occurs during a shutdown at McWane Ductile foundries and the main reason for the shutdown, which is ultimately "YOU," the customer.

-Doing a quick walk-around your vehicle to inspect the tire pressure, lights, and wipers takes a quick minute and can be done prior to each time the vehicle is driven.
-However, changing the breaks on your car is preventative maintenance that takes additional time and requires the car to be taken out of service.
-These both help ensure you achieve the goal of getting where you want to go safely and without interruption.
+A quick walk around your vehicle to inspect the tire pressure, lights, and wipers takes a minute and can be done before each drive.
+However, changing the brakes on your car is preventative maintenance that takes additional time and requires the vehicle to be taken out of service.
+These both help ensure you get where you want to go safely and without interruption.

 The same applies to manufacturing.
-Maintenance, such as checking parts and fluids, etc., is completed on a routine or daily basis.
-Large-scale improvements which require equipment to be taken out of service must be planned and are vital for any production facility.
+Maintenance, such as checking parts and fluids, etc., is completed routinely and daily.
+Large-scale improvements that require equipment to be taken out of service must be planned and are vital for any production facility.
 This process must be timed, monitored, and controlled to ensure that the start-up is on time with minimal disruption to the ongoing supply of products.

 When did Shutdowns Originate?

 In previous decades, shutdowns were scheduled to coincide with farming operations in the summer as well as the Christmas and New Year holidays falling at the end of the year.
-There are fewer employees involved with farming operations today vs. previous decades.
+There are fewer employees involved with farming operations today than in previous decades.
 The summertime shutdown is currently referred to as the Summer “Vacation” Shutdown.
-It is an opportunity for hard-working parents to enjoy quality time with their families with a much-deserved vacation conveniently timed when the children are not involved with school.
-Winter or “Holiday” shutdowns again provide an opportunity for families to enjoy much-deserved time with their families while reflecting on a successful year.
+It is an opportunity for hard-working employees and parents to enjoy quality time with their families and a much-deserved vacation conveniently timed when the children are not involved with school.
+Winter or “Holiday” shutdowns again provide an opportunity for families to enjoy much-deserved time together while reflecting on a successful year.

 There is nothing more critical to an operation than the employees.
 The unmistakable message here is that the McWane Ductile philosophy centers around the importance of family.
-Providing opportunities to enrich families while simultaneously scheduling major repairs to a facility is quite simply good business practice.
-Good business practice equals efficient operations, which in turn equals happy customers ─ happy customers with similar goals to get the job done and maintain a happy family life.
+Providing opportunities to enrich families while simultaneously scheduling significant repairs to a facility is quite simply good business practice.
+Good business practice equals efficient operations, which in turn equals happy customers with similar goals to get the job done and maintain a happy family life.

 Maintenance = Sustainability

-A manufacturer that does not improve and move forward is moving backward and simply will not sustain over time.
+A manufacturer that does not improve and move forward is moving backward and will not sustain over time.
 How often do you hear about a facility that has been in operation for over 100 years?
 This longevity is extremely rare in society today and quite an accomplishment.
 Facilities within the McWane family have done just that.
 One example is a building at one of the McWane Ductile locations called the "hay house," which includes a door in the ceiling where hay was dropped down to the horses.
-Facilities have gone from horses to computers and automated equipment—all necessary parts of sustaining a quality operation.
-Planned shutdowns provide the opportunity for the engineering team to complete major maintenance to the foundry equipment.
+Facilities have gone from horses to computers and automated equipment— all necessary parts to sustain a quality operation.
+Planned shutdowns allow the engineering team to complete major maintenance to the foundry equipment.

 What Key Equipment Requires Maintenance?